Chen-SHuangHui/Chen-SHuangHui/README.md

 - 👋 Hi, I’m Chen Shuanghui
-- 👀 I’m interested in the neural and genetic basis of human language evolution.
+- 👀 I’m interested in the genetic basis of primate evolution.
-- 🌱 I’m currently learning Natural Selection.
+- 🌱 I’m currently learning cell culture and MolBiotech.
 - 💞️ I’m looking to collaborate on an interdisciplinary field.
-- 📫 How to reach me: chenshh@shanghaitech.edu.cn
+- 📫 How to reach me: shuanghui_chen@eva.mpg.de/chenshh@shanghaitech.edu.cn

 <!---
 Chen-SHuangHui/Chen-SHuangHui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.